AmitJoki/Enigma/README.md

 **Beautiful, minimal UI:** The UI is uncluttered and beautiful.
 Gestures are used to make it pragmatic instead of using additional screen space.

-**Less than 10 MB:** All the above features are tucked under a measely 10 MB of APK Size.
+**Less than 10 MB:** All the above features are tucked under a measely < 10 MB APK Size.

 ## Link to Beta Testing

-The app is currently under Open Beta Testing and here's the [**invite**](https://play.google.com/apps/testing/com.amitjoki.enigma)
+The app is currently under Open Beta Testing and here's the [**invite**](https://play.google.com/apps/testing/com.amitjoki.enigma) All the feedback is appreciated.

+Made with <3 by Amit Joki